-As someone who loves goal setting and personal development, I often try to pinpoint my goals before embarking on a new project.
+As someone who loves psychology and personal development, I often try to pinpoint my goals before embarking on a new project.
 Sometimes it’s the completion of a project, other times it’s a particular skill or quality that I’m trying to cultivate (becoming more creative, pushing myself out of my comfort zone, developing my public speaking skills, etc).

 It helps to know what your goals are before embarking down a new path.
 That way you’ll know for yourself when you’ve hit your end point, and you won’t inadvertently start applying someone else’s definition of finished, and continue past the point of boredom.
 Boredom is your body’s way of telling you that it’s time to move on.

 Not knowing your end point is okay as long as you listen to yourself (and not the specialist bully inside)